 Critiques of the UN Brundtland Definition

 Though central to contemporary understandings of sustainability, the UN Brundtland definition and three-pillar framework have also prompted a range of scholarly debate, including critiques that the Brundtland report assumes a capitalist modernity as its starting point (Escobar, 1995) and problematically confounds the difference between ecology and economy (Santamarina, 2016).
-Along similar lines, Hudler et all write that "sustainability efforts that place an ‘emphasis on the economy and environment’ have dominated applications of sustainability and sustainable development," making it "'harder for people to understand how the environment and social sustainability are interrelated'" (2021, p.
+Along similar lines, Hudler et all write that "sustainability efforts that place an ‘emphasis on the economy and environment’ have dominated applications of sustainability and sustainable development," making it "harder for people to understand how the environment and social sustainability are interrelated" (2021, p.
 80).

 Teaching the Debate

 At the CEP, we draw from UN Brundtland’s definition as a foundation and starting point, while also leaving open the possibility that instructors and students may wish to (re)define sustainability and environmental justice through their own methods and in reference to emerging scholarship.
-We see tensions within the scholarship, like tensions in a classroom, as productive of learning.
+We see dissensus within the scholarship, like dissensus in a classroom, as productive of learning.
 In teaching the debate, and asking students to trace the concept of sustainability in the scholarship, including scholars' resistances to the appropriation of sustainability to economic interests, could support the development of students' research skills while revealing for them the relationship between scholarship and activism.

 Systems thinking is increasingly recognized as a vital approach in understanding sustainability and climate change, because it offers an interdisciplinary and de-siloed paradigm for exploring the interconnected nature of the environmental, social, and economic worlds (Ballew et al, 2019, p.
 8214).
 In "Sustainability: If it’s everything, is it nothing?," Farley and Smith offer a useful articulation of this interdependence at the core of systems thinking: “We do not have environmental problems per se,” they write.
 “We have environmental consequences resulting from the way we have designed our business, social, economic, and political systems” (2013, p.
 178).